zepedaj/soleil/docs/source/content/resolvables.rst

 SolConf Modules
 -----------------
 Solconf modules are regular python modules augmented with extra functionality and stored in solconf package directory hierarchies containing files having ``'.solconf'`` extensions.
-To load a solconf package, use :func:`soleil.load_config` to load any of the modules in the package root:
+To load a solconf package, use :func:`soleil.load_solconf` to load any of the modules in the package root:

 .. code-block::

-   module = load_config('/path/to/package/root/module.solconf')
+   module = load_solconf('/path/to/package/root/module.solconf')

-.. note:: You can also create a package without explicitly loading a module by passing the package root only: ``load_config('/path/to/package/root')``
+.. note:: You can also create a package without explicitly loading a module by passing the package root only: ``load_solconf('/path/to/package/root')``

-By default, calling :func:`load_config` will first create a package with default name ``solconf`` and then create a module within that package using the file's stem name:
+By default, calling :func:`load_solconf` will first create a package with default name ``solconf`` and then create a module within that package using the file's stem name:

 .. code-block::